colinmsaunders/roshambolo/README.md

 has played "Rock" more often wins.
 If both players have played "Rock" the same amount of times, she who played "Paper" more wins.

-You can write a robot by implementing the get\_play() function in p\_robot.py:
+You can write a robot by implementing the play() function in p\_robot.py:

     def play(my_id, opponent_id)

+`my\_id` is a unique identifier for your player, opponent\_id identifies your opponent.
+Return 1 for ROCK, 2 for PAPER, or 3 for SCISSORS.

-You will also be called to observe the result:
+You will also be called to observe all results, even for games you aren't playing in:

-    def observe(player1_id, player2_id, play_a, play_b, result, score)

-All plays are observed by all players.

-my_play, her_play, i_won)

-        return 1 for Rock, 2 for Paper, and 3 for Scissors.

-        opponent_id is an identifier of your opponent

-        my_play and her_play are your plays from last round, and i_won is 1 if you won, 0 if you lost
+    def observe(my_id, his_id, her_id, his_play, her_play,
+                result, his_score, her_score)

+`result` is 0 if "he" won the last game, 1 if "she" won.

 To play first to 100 rock against random: